Careers Information, Advice and Guidance at Twyford:

 - Partner of InvestIN (Immersive career programmes for 12-18 year olds, free bursary places for Pupil Premium students available)

-- Links with Countryside (A construction company based in Acton)
+- Countryside (A construction company based in Acton)

-- Kudos – online Career platform for all Y7-13 students (this provides students with a variety of different pathways into an industry)
+- Xello - an online Career platform for all Y7-13 students (this provides students with a variety of different pathways into an industry)

 Quality Assurance within our Careers provision:

-In order to regularly evaluate our Careers provision, we complete a compass tool once per year, which provides information about how we are achieving against the Gatsby Benchmarks.
-Our most recent Compass evaluation in February 2021 showed that we are making excellent progress with meeting the Gatsby Benchmarks:
+In order to regularly evaluate our Careers provision, we complete a compass evaluation (arranged by The Careers & Enterprise Company) once per year, which provides information about how we are performing against the Gatsby Benchmarks.
+Our most recent Compass evaluation in April 2023 showed that we are making excellent progress with meeting the Gatsby Benchmarks, well above national average:

 Miss L Adams